Esports World Cup: 2026

+On 20 May 2026, it was announced that the 2026 Esports World Cup would move to Paris, France, owing to regional instability due to the 2026 Iran war.

+According to Esports Charts, the Mobile Legends: Bang Bang (MLBB) Mid Season Cup attracted the largest total audience at EWC 2026, reaching over 2.88 million concurrent viewers (PCV)—the highest viewership of any tournament at the event.

 Format

 Qualification

 Teams qualify for the Esports World Cup via several mechanisms depending on the game in question.
 Most titles qualify teams and players via regional leagues and tournaments.
 For example, most teams qualify for the Overwatch 2 tournament via finishing as one of the best teams in their Overwatch Champions Series (OWCS) regional league's second split (North America, EMEA, China, Pacific, Korea and Japan).
 Other tournaments invite teams to compete, such as with the League of Legends tournament in 2024 (even if all participating teams qualified for that year's Mid-Season Invitational).
 Since the 2025 Esports World Cup, some titles have seen their champions from the prior year automatically qualify for the event.
 For fighting games, EA Sports FC, chess and others, Last Chance Qualifiers (LCQs) are held at the stc Play Gaming Hall, open to all willing players and with the top participants qualifying for their respective Esports World Cup tournaments.

-Since 2025, the Asian Champions League (ACL, not to be confused with the Asian Football Federation (AFC)'s domestic club competitions) has served as an Asia-specific qualifier for multiple titles at the Esports World Cup.
-For example, in Counter-Strike 2, the winner of the ACL qualifies for the Esports World Cup tournament; the other 15 spots are invites based on Valve's proprietary Regional Standings.
-The ACL is run by Hero Esports (formerly VSPO), with the Grand Finals also part of DreamHack Shanghai.
+Since 2025, the Asian Champions League (ACL) has served as an Asia-specific qualifier for multiple titles at the Esports World Cup.
+For example, in Counter-Strike 2, the winner of the ACL qualifies for the Esports World Cup tournament; the other spots are invites based on Valve's proprietary Regional Standings or open qualifiers if applicable.
+The ACL is run by Hero Esports (formerly VSPO), with the 2025 Grand Finals also part of DreamHack Shanghai.

 Club Championship

 The Club Championship is a cross-game competition within the Esports World Cup.
 A share of the prize pool is given among the top clubs (used by the EWC in place of "organization"), determined by their overall performance in various games throughout the tournament.
 In 2024, the top 16 clubs in the Club Championship were guaranteed to earn a share of the prize money.
 To qualify for the Club Championship, a club had to finish in the top 8 in at least two competitions, and to win the championship title, the club also had to secure first place in at least one competition.
 Only participants who were publicly announced as part of their respective organization were eligible to earn points for their club.
+The Club Championship's prize pool would be expanded to the top 24 clubs beginning in 2025.
 Below is a breakdown of the points awarded based on placement in the individual game championships in 2024: